WASdev/ci.docker.websphere-traditional/README.md

 ```
 ### Installing iFixes

 Normally it is best to use fixpacks instead of installing individual iFixes but some circumstances may require the ability to install a test fix.
-In order to install iFixes on the image, you must first get access to the agent installer.
-Follow the instructions at https://www.ibm.com/support/pages/node/1115169 until you have downloaded the agent.installer.linux.gtk*.zip file to your system.
+In order to install iFixes on the image, you must first get access to the agent installer and the Fix Central for the required download:
+* 1. Follow the instructions at https://www.ibm.com/support/pages/node/1115169 until you have downloaded the agent.installer.linux.gtk*.zip file to your system.
+For example, the installer zip for a linux x86_64 will be similar to `agent.installer.linux.gtk.x86_64_1.9.2003.20220917_1018.zip`.
+* 2. Follow the Fix Central https://www.ibm.com/support/fixcentral/ to select the ifix matched to your product version and platform.
+For example, an ifix `PH47531` for the platform of linux x86_64 will be similar to `9.0.0.0-ws-wasprod-ifph47531.zip`

 Once you have the iFix and the agent installer on the system you are building your image on, configure the dockerfile to extract the installer and run the installer on the iFix as shown in the example dockerfile below.
 ```